About the Counseling Center

 How Does The Counseling Process Work?

 Scheduling an appointment: Please call us or come in to make an initial appointment.
 You will be given an appointment within a reasonable time period.
 However, if you need to see someone sooner, please inform us and we will do our best to meet your needs.
-In addition, we have walk-in hours between 1:00 pm and 2:30pm each weekday during the academic year when students can also be seen for an initial appointment.
+In addition, we have walk-in hours between 1:00 pm and 2:30pm each weekday when students can also be seen for an initial appointment.

 Initial Consultation and Evaluation: Your initial appointment(s) with a staff member are for the purposes of understanding and discussing the concerns that brought you in to the Counseling Center.
 Following this appointment, our recommendations to you may include: additional counseling sessions at the Counseling Center, referral to a Counseling Center group, or referral to a community agency, private practitioner, or consulting psychiatrist.
 These recommendations are based on your needs, as well as the availability of our staff.
 Sometimes, the staff member you see for ongoing sessions may not be the same person who met with you for your initial appointment.